Madman10K/madman10k.github.io/i18n-commentary.md

 [modifiers](https://en.wikipedia.org/wiki/Modifier_key), but they're not that hard to implement.

 ### Virtual keyboards
-Virtual keyboards are graphical representation of a physical keyboard in devices, where it is unfeasable to use a physical keyboard.
+Virtual keyboards are graphical representation of a physical keyboard in devices, where it is unfeasible to use a physical keyboard.
 Smartphones, tablets and VR are examples of such devices.

 Virtual keyboards are a little bit more complex than the normal physical keyboard, since the keyboard manager now has to work